ardesai/sanjeevani/README.md

 An example output sheet for word counts for `4 and more`:
 <img src="images/tab-2.png" alt="tab-1" width="900">

 #### Word Lists
 Two sheets will get generated, one with score less than 4 and the other with 4 and more.
  `less than 4` sheet headers' colour is set to blue and `4 and more` headers' is set to green.
  This sheet will have individual row for unique words from the given input stories.
  It will generate four columns per script type:
- 1. Word where `exclusion words` are considered.
+ 1. Word where `exclusion words` are excluded.
  2. Word count for the above.
  3. Word where `exclusion words` are included and highlighted in yellow.
  3. Word count for the above.